+What types of services constitute non-face-to-face care management services?
 In the context of CCM, CMS identifies the following types of services performed on a beneficiary's behalf as counting toward the 20-minute time requirement: (1) performing medication reconciliation and overseeing the beneficiary's self-management of medications; (2) ensuring receipt of all recommended preventive services; and (3) monitoring the beneficiary's condition (physical, mental, social).

 This list, however, is not exclusive; other types of services may count toward the 20-minute requirement.
-In the context of TCM, for example, CMS identified the following additional services as non-face-to-face care management services: provide education and address questions from patient, family, guardian, and/or caregiver; identify and arrange for needed community resources; and communicate with home health agencies and other community service providers utilized by the beneficiary.
+In the context of TCM, for example, CMS identified the following additional services as nonface-to-face care management services: providing education and addressing questions from patient, family, guardian, and/or caregiver; identifying and arranging for needed community resources; and communicating with home health agencies and other community service providers utilized by the beneficiary.

+Who may perform non-faceto-face care management services?
 CMS anticipates "clinical staff will provide CCM services incident to the services of the billing physician" or non-physician practitioner.
 However, if the billing practitioner provides these services directly, that time also counts toward the 20-minute minimum.

-The agency references the CPT definition of "clinical staff:" "a person who works under the supervision of a physician or other qualified health care professional and who is allowed by law, regulation, and facility policy to perform or assist in the performance of a specified professional service, but who does not individually report that professional service."3
+The agency references the CPT® definition of "clinical staff:" "a person who works under the supervision of a physician or other qualified health care professional and who is allowed by law, regulation, and facility policy to perform or assist in the performance of a specified professional service, but who does not individually report that professional service."

 CMS clarifies that "time spent by clinical staff may only be counted if Medicare's 'incident to' rules are met such as supervision, applicable State law, licensure and scope of practice."
 It is the responsibility of the billing practitioner to determine if a clinical staff member is competent and capable of performing a specific service under appropriate supervision.
-CMS also notes that "other staff may help facilitate CCM services, but only time spent by clinical staff may be counted towards the 20 minute minimum time."
+CMS also notes that "other staff may help facilitate CCM services, but only time spent by clinical staff may be counted towards the 20-minute minimum time."